tin2tin/drmdecrypt/README.md

 ## Synopsis

-drmdecrypt is a tool to decrypt recorded files from Samsung TVs into standard transport stream format.
+drmdecrypt is a tool to decrypt PVR recordings from Samsung TVs into standard transport stream format.
 There are multiple similar versions out there based on code from SamyGO and various people but they are all either slow, Windows specific, full of bugs or